skkinlive/torch/README.md

 It all depends how you want to run your game.

-And, again, the bright and dim light settings are intended only as a fallback for use when you are playing in a system where nobody has supplied a set of light sources.
-(Ignore the name setting right above it.
-That is imminently about to go away.)
+The bright and dim light settings are intended only as a fallback for use when you are playing in a system where nobody has supplied a set of light sources.
+The settings will appear with the light source name specified with them.
+(In systems which *do* have a set of light sources, the fallback name identifies the source to use if the user hasn't yet selected a light source.)

 ## Customizing light sources